microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Key Vault Access Logic App](assets/key-vault-access-logic-app.png)

-Now inside your Key Vault, in the `Secret` section add a new one called: `SpeechToTextApiKey` and set a key from the cognitive service.
+Now inside your Key Vault, in the `Secret` section add a new one called `SpeechToTextApiKey` and set a key from the cognitive service.

 ![Key Vault Cognitive Secret](assets/key-vault-cognitive-secret.png)